jorellano/kagglebot/README.md

 # Channels:

 1. **ama:** This channel is used for interviewing **Kaggle Grandmasters**.
-Once in a while, an interview with any of the grandmasters is conducted so that the community members can learn from their experiences. **Do not post anything in this channel.**
+Once in a while, an interview with any of the grandmasters is conducted so that the community members can learn from their experiences. **Do not post anything in this channel.** We record all the questions and responses in this [spreadsheet](https://docs.google.com/spreadsheets/d/19CBOB0a2HaGORDOBep0F8sltWr_Vv-h8Z0zAayqJGcY/edit#gid=1742257243).
+This spreadsheet contains all the interviews conducted in the last two years.

 2. **fastai:** This channel is mostly for those people who are interested in doing [fastai](fast.ai) courses.
 You can ask all your fastai related queries here.